dontcallmedani/DTC_Skincare_Analysis/README.md

 3. Develop subscription offerings: Create and promote product subscriptions for repeat customers to increase retention and maximize customer lifetime value.

 ## Business Problem
-The objective of this project is to analyze the past 24 months of sales data for a DTC skincare brand and build an interactive dashboard that surfaces key performance indicators (KPIs).
+The objective of this project is to analyze the past 24 months of synthetic sales data for a DTC skincare brand and build an interactive dashboard that surfaces key performance indicators (KPIs).
 The central business question is:
 How can historical sales data be used to identify opportunities for revenue growth and improved customer lifetime value?

 ## Methodology